Github|...

 # With a name — goes straight to the value prompt

-spky cloud env set DATABASE_URL
+spky env set DATABASE_URL

 # Without a name — prompts for the name first

-spky cloud env set
+spky env set

 The CLI will interactively ask you: